 Credit Line: Gift of J. Pierpont Morgan, 1917

 Accession Number: 17.190.13–15

-This triptych, formerly attributed to Ludger tom Ring the Younger, is the work of an anonymous northern German painter.
-The family depicted here is unidentified, but they hailed from Hamburg, the city whose church spires are shown on the orb in Christ’s hand.
-The verses from the Psalms and the Gospel of John inscribed on the tablets above the figures are in Low German, the vernacular of Hamburg and much of northern Germany.
+This triptych, formerly attributed to Ludger tom Ring the Younger, was painted by an anonymous northern German painter.
+The donor family remains unidentified, but they surely hailed from Hamburg, the city whose church spires are shown on the orb in Christ’s hand.
+The verses on salvation and afterlife inscribed on the tablets above the figures are in Low German, the vernacular of much of northern Germany.
 They were taken verbatim from a Low German edition of Martin Luther’s Bible translation.
-The presence of Christ in the midst of this domestic gathering bespeaks a deeply Lutheran understanding of Christ’s direct accessibility to believers.
+Christ’s presence in the midst of this domestic gathering bespeaks a deeply Lutheran understanding of Christ’s direct accessibility to believers.